piotrpdev/mc_player_count_notifier/README.md

 # MC Player Count Notifier

-Periodically check if player list for Minecraft server has changed and send that information to a webhook.
+Periodically check if the player list for a Minecraft server has changed and send that information to a webhook.

 ## Usage